emu-rabbit/vue-router-rule/vuepress/src/guides/installation.md

 # Installation
-Here's the guide for a very simple setup
+Here's the guide for a very simple package setup

 ## Install package
 ```shell